m3talsmith/teaching-examples/routing/README.md

   });
 ```

-Of course this is just a coarse sample.
+This is just a coarse sample.
 Imagine building an entire API with both approaches.
 Which would you rather come back to a month later when changes are needed?